Justwhittaker/MusicHub/README.md

         2. **Easily Add and Edit their own recipes** to the website. <br>
         3. **Have the possibility** to **upload pictures** <br>
         4. **Easily Delete their own recipes** if they no longer want to be on the website. <br>
+    * Profile page was responsive and working as expected<br>

 **Profile for Admin**